Vedant-Nalge/Project-Sentinel/README.md

 **Issue:** After fixing, the dashboard still showed CRITICAL because it was reading static mock data.

 **Solution:** Created an API route (`/api/status`) that reads from the JSON state file, and made the dashboard poll it every 3 seconds.

----

-## Key Takeaways

-- This project changed how I think about coding
-- AI agents are teammates, not replacements
-- The more you guide, the better the results
-- Don't be afraid to iterate - nothing worked perfectly first try